poe-iit/first-response-hardware/README.md

    source scripts/start
    ```

-**Note**: The script is written in bash, if you are on windows you can download git bash for windows to run the script
+**Note**: The script is written in bash, if you are on Windows you can download git bash for Windows to run the script